Clastify logo

 Medium

-State the location of enzymes and substrates of the Krebs cycle in a mitochondrion.
+State the region of a mitochondrion where enzymes and substrates of the Krebs cycle are compartmentalized.

 HL • Paper 2